Effective business writing: don’t be too formal

 Readers expect light, friendly and accessible texts

 Lighten up!
 Don’t let outdated business writing rules spoil your communication.
-This article is for anyone writing or managing business communication, whether for print or digital production.
-It’s NOT about commercial/marketing copywriting.
+This short guide is for anyone writing or managing business communication, whether for print or digital production.

-This article is for anyone writing or managing business communication, whether for print or digital production.
-It’s NOT about commercial/marketing copywriting.
+This short guide is for anyone writing or managing business communication, whether for print or digital production.

 It’s time to get rid of outdated business writing rules